Key takeaways:

 There are a few different classifications of master licenses:

-To receive a master license of any classification, applicants must have 2,000 hours of work as a licensed journeyman and will need to pass a licensing exam.
+To receive a master license in any classification, applicants must have 2,000 hours of work as a licensed journeyman and pass a licensing exam.

 Ohio

 To perform electrical work on commercial projects or contracts, electricians must be licensed by the state of Ohio.
-The state only offers a contractor electrical license as most municipalities don’t require a license to complete general electrical work.
+The state issues only contractor electrical licenses, since most municipalities don’t require one for general electrical work.

 Hamilton and Middleton are the only two cities requiring a license for general journeyman work.
 All other towns allow electricians to work unlicensed as long as they’re working under the supervision of a licensed contractor.
 Contractor licenses are issued by the Ohio Construction Industry Licensing Board.

-To gain an electrical contractor license, applicants must have at least five years of work experience under a licensed electrician and pass a licensing exam.
+To obtain an electrical contractor license, applicants must have at least 5 years of work experience under a licensed electrician, provide proof of $500,000 in general liability insurance, and pass a licensing exam.

 Oklahoma

-To get an unlimited journeyman license, applicants must have 8,000 hours of work, with at least half of the hours working on industrial projects.
-Applicants must also pass a licensing exam.
+- To get an unlimited journeyman license, applicants must have 8,000 hours of work, with at least half of the hours working on industrial projects.
+Applicants must also be registered as an apprentice and pass a licensing exam.

-To get an unlimited electrical contractor license, applicants must have 12,000 hours of work experience.
-Six thousand of those hours must be on commercial/industrial work, and at least 4,000 of those hours must be under the supervision of a licensed electrical contractor.
-Applicants must also pass a trade and Business and Law exam.
+- To get an unlimited electrical contractor license, applicants must have 12,000 hours of work experience.
+Six thousand of those hours must be on commercial/industrial work, and at least 4,000 of those hours must be as a journeyman under the supervision of a licensed electrical contractor.
+Applicants must also pass a trade and the Business and Law exam.

 All contractors must carry a $5,000 corporate surety bond, including seals, original signatures, and a power of attorney.